MiraldiLab/maxATAC/README.md

 2) Write the ChIP, ATAC, and combined ROI pools with stats
 3) Import the ATAC-seq and ChIP-seq and filter for validation chromosomes
 4) Write the ChIP, ATAC, and combined ROI pools with stats

-### Interpret

-The `interpret` function will interpret a trained maxATAC model using TFmodisco, DeepLift, and DeepShap.